Blog Websites for Documentary

 I tutored my client in PC procedures, blog post editing, camcorder operation, basic photo and video editing software and other skills she would need.
 I also created detailed step-by-step instruction sheets, so she could confidently to do all of her own content creation and site updating overseas, on her own.

 See the instruction sheet for How to Edit Posts in Blogger.
 See the instruction sheet for How to Upload and Edit Flip Video.
 These instruction sheets (there were about eight of them) are nothing fancy, they were not written for general publication, but rather for use by one particular person.

 I also set up a mirror site to switch languages between English & Catalan with the click of a button (with translations provided to me from a professional translation service paid for by my client).

 The primary focus of this project was the tutoring of my client and establishing procedures to make it simpler for her to do the editing of photos, video and text.
 This project demonstrates how customization and integration of free web services (Blogger, YouTube, Flickr) enabled my client to create a professional-looking web-based documentary.

-(Unfortunately, these two sites are no longer available for viewing, but I’ve included some screen shots below.)
+(These two sites are no longer available for viewing, so I’ve included some screen shots.)